‘Everybody we meet is fighting a battle we cannot see.’

-I’ve recently been privileged to lead sessions in ‘active’ listening skills at work.
-It’s a natural development of work I do as a mediator, and follows my passion for everyone to bet able to tell it like it is and get heard with compassion.
+I am privileged to lead sessions in ‘active’ listening skills at work.
+It’s a natural evolution from the work I do as a mediator, and follows my passion for everyone to bet able to ‘tell it like it is’ and get heard with compassion.
 Once we get truly heard, the pressure may lift and things might start to feel more manageable, solutions arise and conflicts are resolved.
 It is empowering to us when we receive the gift of being truly seen, heard and understood.

 People with great listening skills will help prevent: staff disputes, mistakes, stress related absence, high staff turnover, complaints… the list goes on.

 Good listeners create: others who feel empowered to lead, trust they are valued, are confident to speak more, support each other, stay loyal to the organisation, do better business.
 We know that a happy organisation is based on good relationships.

 In these workshops the focus is on: what gets in the way of listening well, the traps we all fall into and what we can do instantly to listen through a new lens, helping to build authentic connection.
 People gain insight and lots practical experience of how empathy with others (and ourselves) works to benefit everyone.

 With one in six of us is currently coping with a mental health challenge of some degree: this work addresses a real need, for people to be heard as they are.
 With experience we come know that to listen without an agenda of our own, is a true discipline: its simple but not easy and it is a genuine gift to others.